 Please take into account that no survey work should be carried out without prior ethical clearance.
 The University requires ethical clearance to be obtained when personal data is collected either by questionnaire or by the analysis of human samples.
 The issue should be discussed with your Supervisor and the appropriate forms submitted to the School or Faculty Ethics Committee.
-See the Research ethics section for more information.
+See the Ethical approval section for more information.

 Your supervisor is a valuable resource when working on your research project but they won’t tell you how to do your project.
 You need to take charge and ‘own’ your project as you will be the one who has to stand by it and will receive the marks for it.
 Owning your project means being pro-active and thinking of the ideas and direction of the project yourself.
 This doesn’t mean you have to do everything alone as your supervisor can give valuable advice and act as a sounding board for your ideas.
 Consider your supervisor’s advice carefully as they have the experience to know what is likely to work and not work in a research project.